antoniomika/sish/README.md

   -k, --authentication-keys-directory string        Directory where public keys for public key authentication are stored.
-                                                    sish will watch this directory and automatically load new keys and remove keys from the authentication list (default "deploy/pubkeys/") -u, --authentication-password string              Password to use for ssh server password authentication (default "S3Cr3tP4$$W0rD")
-      --banned-aliases string                       A comma separated list of banned aliases that users are unable to bind -o, --banned-countries string                     A comma separated list of banned countries.
+                                                    sish will watch this directory and automatically load new keys and remove keys from the authentication list (default "deploy/pubkeys/") -u, --authentication-password string              Password to use for ssh server password authentication --banned-aliases string                       A comma separated list of banned aliases that users are unable to bind -o, --banned-countries string                     A comma separated list of banned countries.
 Applies to HTTP, TCP, and SSH connections
   -x, --banned-ips string                           A comma separated list of banned ips that are unable to access the service.
 Applies to HTTP, TCP, and SSH connections